List of 40 Famous Forests in India to visit

 How to reach Manas National Park

-Both the airport and railways are far away from Manas National Park.
-Barpeta Road Railway Station is the nearest, and Guwahati Airport is the nearest airport, 137 km away.
+Both the airport and the railway are far away from Manas National Park.
+Barpeta Road Railway Station is the nearest, and Guwahati Airport is the closest, 137 km away.

 Manas National Park Visiting Time

-The park is open all days during peak season from 6 am to 3 pm.
+The park is open daily during peak season from 6 am to 3 pm.

 Manas National Park is Famous for Which Animal